 |"XLQ", THE fashion mag for the larger man.

 Bernie Hughes was looking for a new outlet for his creative energies.

-As owner of "Big Adventure", the most successful Big and Tall clothing chain in the USA, Bernie has achieved much over the last ten years.
+As owner of "Big Adventure", the most successful Big and Tall clothing chain in the USA, Bernie had achieved much over the last ten years.
 On that day, ten years ago, as he set about turning his designs and ideas for cooler clothes for bigger guys into reality, he only imagined a world in which he and other larger men could easily find cool clothes that fit well.
 But the fates had a 'bigger adventure' in plan for Bernie.
-Big Adventure may have started with clothes, but it has turned into more than just a clothing chain, more even than just a lifestyle destination with products of all sorts for the larger man; it has become a positive force in the struggle for 'fat acceptance' in America.
+Big Adventure may have started with clothes, but it has developed into more than just a clothing chain, more even than just a lifestyle destination with products of all sorts for the larger man; it is a positive force in the struggle for 'fat acceptance' in America.

 Big Adventure's unique, provocative, sexy, and appealing advertising has helped turn bigger and fatter men into sex symbols across the USA ... and beyond.

 Taglines like "Once you'd had fat, you'll never go back," are now turning up in memes, movies, songs, ... and women's desires.

 One measure of Big Adventure's success is that it has been blamed, by name, by the US Surgeon General for encouraging the expanding waistlines of American teen boys and young men, and by influencing women to desire such bigger men, thus contributing to the American 'obesity epidemic'.
 To which Bernie ripostes, "Cool!
 If you look at the 20th century, Americans have been doing two things: living longer, and getting fatter.
 I believe these two are linked."